Mexican Chocolate Pot de Creme (Gluten Free)

 Oh, how I love dark chocolate mousse!
 But some days I don’t want to bother with making it as it’s a little more involved!
-This Mexican Chocolate Spiced Pot de Crème is similar in taste, with loads of dark chocolate flavors (and a little spice flavors).
-It’s not as airy as a chocolate mousse and it doesn’t have any whipped egg whites, but it’s chocolatey and rich and decadent.
+This Mexican Chocolate Pot de Creme is similar in taste, with loads of dark chocolate flavors (and a little spice flavors).
+It’s not as airy as a chocolate mousse and it doesn’t have any whipped egg whites; however, it’s chocolatey and rich and decadent.

-It’s my easy “go-to” dessert.
-Make them in the morning, then cool, cover, and refrigerate.
+Pot de crème is my favorite, easy “go-to” dessert.
+Make them in the morning; then cool, cover, and refrigerate.
 You will only need to add some decoration when it comes time to serve.
 The dessert is nearly complete!

 Enjoy!